richardeoin/project-vlf/README.md

 ## Results

-The plot below is a good example of the results that can be achived when solar activity effects ionospheric propoagation.
+The plot below is a good example of the results that can be achieved when solar activity affects ionospheric propoagation.
 This plot is from January when the short winter days here in the UK restricts the hours when useful measurements can be obtained, but nevertheless this plot shows the effect of several solar flares.
 The resulting peaks on